-Everyone plays a part in the diversion process: the arresting officer, the crown prosecutor’s office, referral programs like The Gateway Initiative or Sanctions program with Calgary Youth Justice Committees, as well as the community.
+Everyone plays a part in the diversion process: the arresting officer, the crown prosecutor’s office, referral programs such as a Youth Justice Committee or Sanctions program with Calgary Youth Justice Committees, as well as the community.
 After assessing factors related to the young person and the seriousness of the offence, a determination can be made as to the correct route to take along the criminal justice path for a youth involved in an offence.
-After completing a full investigation and when there is sufficient evidence obtained to support the charging of a youth, an officer can follow four pathways: 1) Warnings, Cautions or Referrals to a Program (in Calgary it is called “The Gateway Initiative”; 2) A recommendation for Extrajudicial Sanctions which are referrals made either pre-charge or post-charge to a Youth Justice Committee; 3) Criminal Prosecution; or, 4) No charges.
+After completing a full investigation and when there is sufficient evidence obtained to support the charging of youth, an officer can follow four pathways: 1) Warnings, Cautions or Referrals to a Community Program; 2) A recommendation for Extrajudicial Sanctions which are referrals made either pre-charge or post-charge to a Youth Justice Committee; 3) Criminal Prosecution; or, 4) No charges.

-In Calgary, the path of Extrajudicial Measures (EJM) or The Gateway Initiative is delivered in partnership with the City of Calgary – Calgary Neighbourhoods and the Calgary Police Service.
-This program is designed to connect police, young people, their families and community resources.
+In Calgary, the path of Extrajudicial Measures (EJM) or Community Programs, is delivered in partnership with Calgary Youth Justice Committees and the Calgary Police Service.
+Community Program referrals are designed to connect police, young people, their families and community resources.
 Referred program participants cannot be charged for the offence if failing to complete any of the program objectives.

 Sometimes, even after a charge is laid, the Crown will recommend a young person for EJS and this is called “Post Charge”.
 In this case, the youth still must attend their next court date, even if they complete their EJS Agreement.
 When the youth successfully completes the sanctions imposed by the Youth Justice Committee, the charges will be withdrawn.
 In a small number of cases, if the youth does not complete their sanctions, their case will proceed through court and to trial.

 In Calgary, EJM are used for first time, non-violent offences.
-EJS is used when a caution, warning or referral to The Gateway Initiative is not thought adequate enough to deal with a young person because of the seriousness of the offence and/or the nature and number of previous offences.
+EJS is used when a caution, warning or referral to a Community Program is not thought adequate enough to deal with a young person because of the seriousness of the offence and/or the nature and number of previous offences.

 As of December 2019, offences related to the Administration of Justice (offences where there is a breach of a condition to either a release or sentence) are eligible for EJS unless the young person has a history of repetitive failures/refusals or the young person’s failure or refusal caused harm, or a risk of harm, to the safety of the public.